Monetization

 How much money can you make on TikTok?

-The truth is there’s no one-size-fits all answer to how much money you can make on TikTok.
-But that also means the sky’s the limit!
-It all depends on how much effort and intentionality you want to put into building your TikTok empire.
+There’s no one-size-fits-all answer.
+It all depends on how much effort and intentionality you want to put into building your TikTok account as a business.

-Creators’ revenues vary widely depending on a few reliable factors, including how many TikTok followers you have, and how high your engagement rate is.
-It almost goes without saying that creators with more followers and higher engagement will earn more money.
-Because of their reach and influence, these creators are more desirable to brands engaging in influencer marketing campaigns and affiliate initiatives.
+Creators’ revenues vary widely depending on a few factors, including how many TikTok followers they have, and how high their engagement rate is.
+Creators with more followers and higher engagement will earn more money; their reach and influence make them more desirable to brands and marketers.
 A larger and more engaged following also means more potential buyers if you’re selling your own digital products or merch.

 Want to know how much money you stand to earn on TikTok?
-Just punch a few simple metrics (or, simply, your TikTok username) into our handy TikTok Money Calculator, below, to calculate your estimated earnings per TikTok video, as well as how much you can make every month in digital product sales.
+Just punch a few simple metrics or your TikTok username into our handy TikTok Money Calculator to calculate your estimated earnings per TikTok video, as well as how much you can make every month in digital product sales.

 8 Ways to make money on TikTok

 How much money you make on TikTok also depends on how many revenue streams you want to tap into.
 (Hint: the more the merrier!)
-From in-app programs like TikTok’s Creator Fund to selling your own digital products, there are plenty of ways to make money on the app.
-Let’s dive in.
+From in-app programs like the Creator Rewards Program to selling your own digital products, there are plenty of ways to make money on TikTok.
+Let’s dive in!

 how to make money on tiktok monetize

-Want to know exactly what kind of payouts to expect from the Creativity Program Beta?
-Download our How to Make Money on TikTok guide for the full scoop.
+Want to know exactly what kind of payouts to expect from the Creativity Program?
+Get our How to Make Money on TikTok guide for the full scoop.

-TikTok’s LIVE Gifts let creators earn money through TikTok’s internal virtual economy.
+Through TikTok’s LIVE Gifts, creators earn money from TikTok’s internal virtual economy.
 Here’s how it works:

 2. Your viewers can send these Gifts to you during LIVE videos.

-Want to get in on LIVE Gifts?
+Want to earn rewards via LIVE Gifts?
 Visit TikTok’s website to find out whether you’re eligible and how to enable this monetization feature.

-UCG creators are paid by brands to create TikTok videos that capture the authentic look and feel of true user-generated content.
-The difference between being a brand partner and a UGC creator is that their content is posted to the brand’s TikTok account, rather than the creator’s own TikTok account.
+UCG creators are paid by brands to create TikToks that capture the authentic look and feel of true user-generated content.
+Unlike creators who partner with brands for sponsored posts, UGC creators make content that gets posted to the brand’s TikTok account rather than their own account.

 UGC content is a fast-growing money-maker in the creator economy, with TikTok recently (and quietly) launching its own UGC program called the Creative Challenge.
 The program pays creators to make ads for brands and, allegedly, the payouts are pretty impressive.